ShawnStrasser/atspm-report/README.md

 - `Name`: A human-readable name for the signal
 - `Region`: The region/area the signal belongs to (e.g., "Region 1", "Region 2")

+### Phase Skip Data

+Phase Skip alerts use controller event data from the `DataLoad` database (or an equivalent source).
+This logic is intentionally kept inside `run_report.py`, which is ODOT-specific and not published when the project is shared.
+The daily runner must:

+1. Query hires-events for the previous day (events 102, 104, 132, and 612–627).
+2. Use the `transform_phase_skip_raw_data` helper (see `phase_skip_processing.py`) to build `phase_waits` and `alert_rows`.
+3. Save the latest `phase_waits` to `raw_data/phase_skip_phase_waits.parquet`.
+4. Save `alert_rows` to `alert_rows/<YYYY-MM-DD>.parquet` and keep only the most recent two weeks of files.

+`ATSPMReport.py` simply loads those parquet artifacts, aggregates two weeks of history, suppresses previously reported device/phase pairs, and renders the Phase Skip tables/plots in the PDF.

 #### Email Configuration